Bohbah/AndroidProject/README.md

       - (Read/GET) Use API to view calendar of events
    - View All Chats
       - (Read/GET) Query all messages of current app user
-   - View 1-on-1 Chat
-      - (Read/GET) Query all conversation messages of user and recipient
-      - (Create/POST) Update conversation with new messages

 #### [OPTIONAL:] Existing API Endpoints